 Since a gun safe isn’t very useful if it isn’t bolted down, your gun safe should have four proper bolt holes.

 The holes should be in the outer corners of the base of the gun safe to make it hard for a pry bar to get purchase under the gun safe.
-Some Chinese gun safes have holes in the middle of the base which demonstrates that they don’t have a fundamental understanding of what they’re doing.
+Some Chinese gun safes have holes in the middle of the base.
+This demonstrates that they don’t have a fundamental understanding of what they’re doing.

 The bolt holes should be reinforced to make the bolts harder to rip out.
 A 1/2″ (0.500″) bolt isn’t much help if it’s fastened to thin 12 gauge (0.1046″) steel.
-Gun safes are very tall which gives a large lever arm for applying force to bolts, and the corner of the gun safe also makes a strong fulcrum for ripping out bolts.
+Gun safes are very tall which gives a large lever arm for applying force to bolts.
+The corner of the gun safe also makes a strong fulcrum for ripping out bolts.

 Information and instructions on anchoring gun safes is covered in Where to Put a Gun Safe.